 Search engines pick up context clues and technical elements of each individual search.
 Organic results, also known as non-paid, is the information that appears due to the relevance and keywords used in the search.

 If you were to type into Google’s search bar, “Chipotle Boynton Beach”, a list of results will show the different Chipotle restaurants within a 20-25 mile radius.

-Organic marketing generally takes more time to execute, but has longer lasting results and highly optimized information.
+Organic marketing generally takes more time to execute but has longer-lasting results and highly optimized information.

 What is Non-Organic (Direct) SEO?

-Direct search engine marketing is similar to organic, but yields faster results for businesses that pay to be advertised on page one.
+Direct search engine marketing is similar to organic but yields faster results for businesses that pay to be advertised on page one.
 By promoting their services or products through paid advertising, businesses are able to reach customers quicker, but at a cost.
 Some advertising options are Pay Per Click, Pay Per Lead, or Affiliate Marketing which are all highly profitable.
-Each render specified results and can benefit businesses and customers alike.
+Each renders specified results and can benefit businesses and customers alike.

 The reason I am pointing out the difference between organic and direct marketing is to help you and your business understand the importance of search engine optimization.
 Internet users typically respond to the top 5 search results when looking for information, with 70% focusing only on organic sites.
 So, how do you get your website to be on top of page one do you ask?